RAS-University/robotic-courses/docs/advanced_math/graph-theory.md

 </div>

+With these tools in hand, we can now analyze the complexity of the graph algorithms introduced throughout this chapter.

 ---

 ## Chapter 1: Motivation
+Before introducing formal definitions, it is useful to understand why graphs arise so naturally in robotics and algorithmic reasoning.
+Many real-world systems, from transportation to autonomous navigation, can be expressed as collections of states and possible transitions.
+Graph theory provides the mathematical language for studying these relationships and describing how information or motion can flow through a system.

-Graph theory provides the mathematical foundation for reasoning about motion planning.
-When a robot navigates through an environment, its possible configurations and the feasible transitions between them naturally form a graph.
-Each node represents a state of the system, and each edge corresponds to a feasible transition.
-Planning then becomes the task of finding a path through this graph that connects an initial configuration to a goal configuration while respecting certain constraints such as feasibility or optimality.
+When a robot navigates an environment, its possible configurations and feasible transitions form exactly such a graph: each node represents a state, and each edge represents a valid move.
+Motion planning then becomes the problem of finding a path in this graph from an initial configuration to a goal while satisfying feasibility or optimality constraints.

 ### Example 1: GPS Navigation